Inflation is a continuous rise in the price level. Inflation means the value of money will fall and purchase relatively fewer goods than previously.

 Business/household with high debt

 High rates of inflation can make it easier to pay back outstanding debt.
-Business will be able to increase prices to consumers and use the extra revenue to pay outstanding debts.
+Businesses will be able to increase prices to consumers and use the extra revenue to pay outstanding debts.

 - However, if a bank borrowed at a variable mortgage rate from a bank.
 Then if inflation rises and the bank increase interest rates, this will increase the cost of debt repayments.